symbol/symbol-docs/source/guides/transaction/asking-for-mosaics-with-aggregate-bonded-transaction.rst

 What's next?
 ************

-Bob didn't cosign the transaction yet.
+Bob has not cosigned the transaction yet.
 Consider reading :doc:`signing announced aggregate bonded transactions guide <signing-announced-aggregate-bonded-transactions>`.

 After receiving the transaction, Bob signs the ``transaction hash`` and announces the cosignature signed transaction.